-Arsenal and Leslie Park
+Arsenal and Leslie Parks

-Serving the Lawrenceville neighborhood, the 20-acre Arsenal Park is a well-used community space with a rich and visible heritage.
+Arsenal and Leslie Parks serve Pittsburgh's Lawrenceville neighborhoods.
+The 20-acre Arsenal Park is a well-used community space with a rich and visible heritage.
 The park sits at the location of the historic Allegheny Arsenal, established during the War of 1812, and site of the nation’s largest civilian disaster during the Civil War: the explosion of September 17, 1862.
 A bronze plaque located at the main entrance of Arsenal Middle School commemorates the 78 lives lost from the disaster.

-The Arsenal and Leslie Parks Master Plan was completed in 2016.
-An exciting next step for these two greenspaces seeped in local history, the plan is a collaborative effort shared by the City of Pittsburgh, the Pittsburgh Parks Conservancy, Lawrenceville United, Lawrenceville Corporation, Friends of Arsenal Park, and the Leslie Park Collective.
+The Pittsburgh Parks Conservancy was invited by community partners Lawrenceville Corporation, Lawrenceville United, and Friends of Arsenal Park to help develop a park master plan in 2014.
+An exciting next step for these two greenspaces seeped in local history, the master plan is a collaborative effort shared by the City of Pittsburgh, the Pittsburgh Parks Conservancy, Lawrenceville United, Lawrenceville Corporation, Friends of Arsenal Park, and the Leslie Park Collective.

-McKinley Park has been a public asset since the 1870s, when citizens of Beltzhoover gathered for picnics and played in the stream valley.
-In its heyday, the park featured a handsome bandstand and shelter house, groomed trails, and its own park ranger.
-But by the beginning of the 21st century, much of this had been lost.
-Residents sought to revive the park by focusing initially on an entrance project.
+This 78.5-acre community park is a gathering place for the neighborhoods of Beltzhoover, Knoxville, Bon Air and Allentown.
+McKinley Park has been a public asset since the 1870s, in its heyday featuring a handsome bandstand and shelter house, groomed trails, and its own park ranger.
+By the beginning of the 21st century, much of this had been lost and residents sought to revive the park by focusing initially on an entrance project.

 Originally a piece of farmland owned by William Sheraden, this 88-acre park was set aside for public use by the City of Pittsburgh in 1914 and has been a part of the fabric of the Sheraden community ever since.
 Situated in a wooded valley, quietly secluded from the surrounding streets, Sheraden Park includes picnic areas, ball fields, sports courts, a swimming pool and playgrounds.